geb/geb/RELEASING.md

 # Releasing

 1. Ensure that the revision you're about to promote has been successfully built on [CI](https://circleci.com/gh/geb/workflows/geb/tree/master).
-1. Update the version to the required one (usually just dropping -SNAPSHOT) in `geb.gradle` file.
+1. Update the version to the required one (usually just dropping -SNAPSHOT) in `buildSrc/src/main/groovy/geb.coordinates.gradle` file.
 1. Change `{geb-version}` expression used in `History` section in `140-project.adoc` to a fixed version (the one that you're about to release).
 1. Commit with message "Version «number»" (don't push yet)
 1. Tag commit with name "v«number»" (still don't push yet)